Skip to content

 high

-Detects suspicious child processes spawned by GIMP, indicating potential exploitation.
+Detects suspicious processes spawned by GIMP, which could indicate code execution.

 sigma tactics: execution techniques: T1059.001 sources: process_creation, windows